DonChong2000/TodayILearn/HG-meditation/What is Meditation.md

 Meditation originate from 3 words
-1. Dharana, a verb means focusing and technique.
+1. **Dharana**, a verb means focusing and technique.
 Meditation action and technique we can do.
-2. Dhyana, state of mind.
+2. **Dhyana**, state of mind.
 When people do Dharana, and they are lucky, they will enter Dhyana.
 Dhyana is a state feels incredibly peaceful.
 	- Exlpaination: We can go to bed(Dharana), but we can't control ourself to sleep(Dhyana)
 	- People who "bad" at meditation, the more your mind wanders, the better you are going to get at meditation.
-Bring back our focus is like doing a pushup, everything we bring it back, you are strengthening.
+Bring back our focus is like doing a pushup, everything we bring it back, you are strengthening for brain.
-	-
--
+	- Benefits of meditation take about 8 weeks to kick in.
+		- Likely it is because when you enter the state of Dhyana is when your neurons are rewiring.
+- **Samedhi**, temporary state of enlightenment.
+The goal of meditation is to attain "enlightenment" or "Moksha".
+Samedhi is a substate of Dhyana.
+	- Sometimes people meditation for a long period of time become a different people